‹ Back to New at Amity Blog

 How to Avoid Stonewalling:

-• Take a short break if emotions run high but return to the conversation.
+Take a short break when emotions overwhelm; however, return back to the discussion.

-• Encourage open communication and seek clarification when needed.
+• Promote open communication and ask for clarification when necessary.

 By avoiding these common mistakes, the manager can build skills in conflict resolution.
 This skill improves your team’s interactions at work and in personal life.
 Remember, open communication, listening, and a willingness to find a solution can solve conflicts.